grantrostig/pagination/README.md

 # pagination via a paginator.

-a Modern c++ class to control output to console so that data does not scroll past the user.
+A modern c++ class to control output to console so that data does not scroll past the user.

 Inspired by more command as in: cat /etc/passwd | more

 Anaylsis:

 Provide functionality to prompt the user then the output within a transaction exceeds the capacity of the screen of the computer terminal.